+The conservation easement held by FRLT will permit existing economic uses on the lands to continue.
 The conservation easement will prohibit development and other uses of the land that would significantly impair the BPVs, all subject to PG&E's Hydro Reserved Rights.
 PG&E's Hydro Reserved Rights are referenced in the conservation easement, which can be found in Appendix 2.